Skip to main content

 112 UCAS tariff points from a combination of Level 3 qualifications.
 If you are studying a Science A Level, the endorsement for practical work is essential and a requirement for entry to our degree course.
 Please note that the UCAS points are used as a frame of reference and that applications will not be submitted through UCAS.

-Merit at T Level in Health or Healthcare Science.
+Merit in T Level in Health or Healthcare Science.

 DMM in BTEC Level 3 Extended Diploma.